 Uniting AgeWell recognises that ageing is a unique and important experience for people from the Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) community.

-About 11 per cent of the Australian population – some 264,000 people – identify as LGBTI.
+About 11 per cent of the Australian population – some 2.7 million people – identify as LGBTI.
 Many of these people have experienced inequitable treatment throughout their lives, suffering or fearing stigma, rejection, persecution or discrimination.

 A 2015 La Trobe University study found many older LGBTI people fear discrimination from aged care and health service providers and avoid accessing vital services.
 Among other things, it found they fear ignorance and stigma from professionals dealing with their care.